gottagofaster236/Twitch-Channel-Points-Miner/README.md

 # Twitch Channel Points Miner

+# Note
+### I'm not actively developing this repo.
+You can use the enhanced fork: https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2

 A simple script that will watch a stream for you and earn the channel points.

 It can wait for a streamer to go live (+_450 points_ when the stream starts),